 The ongoing adventures of Issa, her best friend Molly (Yvonne Orji) and the cast of friends surrounding them helped establish a forum for the voices of young black women to be heard, appreciated and more than this, understood.
 Considering that TV has tended to favor the stories of single white women over and over again, Rae's honest and bracingly hilarious stories are refreshing and somewhat revolutionary.

-At the same time, Rae and her writers refuse to shy away from the realities facing black professionals in larger cities such as Los Angeles, where traditional outpost for black culture are gentrifying hastily, leaving fewer affordable places for 20-somethings like Issa to live.
-Where the characters on “Girls” have the luxury of navel-gazing and finding themselves, Issa and Molly have to focus on forward movement.
+At the same time, Rae and her writers refuse to shy away from the realities facing black professionals in larger cities such as Los Angeles, where traditional outposts for black culture are gentrifying hastily, leaving fewer affordable places for 20-somethings like Issa to live.
+Where the characters on "Girls" have the luxury of navel-gazing and finding themselves, Issa and Molly have to focus on forward movement.

 Nevertheless, "Insecure" finds insistent joy in contemplating the direction Issa and Molly are taking, together and separately, in stories blessed by stunning cinematography and an addictive soundtrack.